 The Lake Tahoe area is a trail runner’s dream, with hundreds of miles of trails for every conceivable ability.
 There are TONS of resources for trail running/hiking in Tahoe.
 Our focus is on easy-to-moderate trail running options, rather than the challenging or super technical.
 Since there are so many options in this large geographic area, the guide below is a quick summary of each, with links for more details.
+PRO TIP: the mountainsides are famous for wildflowers, especially the majestic lupine.

 Burton Creek State Park.
 2,000 acres of trails, accessed from the Tahoe Cross Country Center.
 Trail running for every ability on a great network of dirt roads and paths.
 Can do loops anywhere from a mile or two up to 10-15 miles.
 Beautiful in spring with wildflowers.
 Park Info and Trail Map.